Alfo05/practical_work_i_oop_-12-/repo/README.md

 ## 5. PROBLEMS & CHALLENGES

-The creation of the repo is something is was a bit difficult given that first we needed to create the repository in GitHub as we didn't remember exactly how to make it directly with VS Code, then we cloned it to a special folder from where I created a new project in that folder from VS Code, then i pushed it again to make sure now we had a repo with a functioning program.
+The creation of the repo is something that was a bit difficult given that first we needed to create the repository in GitHub as we didn't remember exactly how to make it directly with VS Code, then we cloned it to a special folder from where I created a new project in that folder from VS Code, then i pushed it again to make sure now we had a repo with a functioning program.
 Later the next part was creating the specific folders which also is quite counter-intuitive as the folders can't be black otherwise they are not recognised by git.

-The enums was a new thing for us as we had had never seen it before, it thought it was somethinig to do with having to define attributes inside an attribute, or something similar to an array.
+The enums was a new thing for us as we had had never seen it before, it thought it was something to do with having to define attributes inside an attribute, or something similar to an array.
 Luckily we search online as saw that it was much simplier that it sounded, it is just like an attribute with certain possible values or string, like a bool but with more options.

 The next thing that was a challenge was on how to assingn an aircraft from the List to a certain runway.
-This was probably the biggest challenge we faced, as so far we didn't remember on how to do this from a year prior, fortunately by searching online and going back through the slides we noticed that there was something called a Property which is able to store all of the properties of an object, so we defined a Property in the Runway class and we assigned to to an aircraft which was sent from the Airport class.
+This was probably the biggest challenge we faced, as so far we didn't remember on how to do this from a year prior, fortunately by searching online and going back through the slides we noticed that there was something called a Property which is able to store all of the properties of an object, so we defined a Property in the Runway class and we assigned to an aircraft which was sent from the Airport class.
 That way a runway had a aircraft assigned when it was landing.

 Finally, our last challenge, was on how to load from a file, the specific information from an aircraft and also depending on its type it needed to be instantiated in a specific type, naturally we remembered we did something similar 1 year ago when we also had to load information from a file and also we had to compare the types they were, so we went back an saw the syntax we used and based on that we modified and implement that syntax into our code.